A primer on the closure of algebraic complexity classes under factoring: Introduction

-An important subroutine is computing the greatest common divisor (GCD) of two polynomials, a task that underlies many factoring algorithms.
+An important subroutine that underlies most of the factoring algorithms is computing the greatest common divisor (GCD) of two polynomials.
 The classical Euclidean algorithm can be used to efficiently compute the $\gcd$~\cite[Section 3]{vG2013}.
-For the sake of brevity, we will use the notation $\poly(n)$ to denote any function of the form $O(n^c)$ for some constant $c$.
+Throughout this text, we use the notation $\poly(n)$ to denote any function of the form $O(n^c)$ for some constant $c$.
+In particular, when we say that an algorithm takes $\poly(n)$ operations over a field $\F$, we refer to a count of field-level arithmetic operations performed within $\F$.
+This complexity measure abstracts away the bit-level details of the field operations, which depend on the representation of $\F$.

 \begin{lemma}[GCD] Let $\F$ be a field and $f, g \in \F[x]$ be polynomials of degree at most $d$.
 Then, $\gcd(f,g)$ can be computed in $\poly(d)$ operations over $\F$.
 Moreover, the algorithm returns $a, b \in \F[x]$ such that $a \cdot f + b \cdot g = \gcd(f,g)$. \end{lemma}